The correspondence induced on the pillowcase by the earring tangle: For small non-zero , is a closed orientable surface of genus 3 For small non-zero s, the space is a closed orientable surface of genus 3

 The first step in the proof is to replace the family of $s$-dependent functions $(F_2\circ \mapVR, F_3\circ \mapVR):T\times \tracelessTwoSphere \to \RR^2$ cutting out $\Vupstairs_s$ with a different family of $s$-dependent functions with the same zero set when $s$ is near but not equal to zero.
 In doing so, we obtain a real-analytic manifold in $T\times \tracelessTwoSphere \times (-\epsilon, \epsilon) $ for small $\epsilon>0$, which is a surface bundle over $(-\epsilon, \epsilon)$.
 The fiber above $s=0$ is not the same as $\Vupstairs_0$, but rather an analytic manifold $\genusFiveSurface$ that is contained in $\Vupstairs_0$.

 This first step is accomplished in Section \ref{step1} by replacing the first of the two functions by its quotient by $s$, extended suitably to $s=0$.
 The new equations cut out $\genusFiveSurface$ when $s=0$, and hence they cut out diffeomorphic copies of $\genusFiveSurface$ for $s$ near zero.
+(For our argument about the smoothness of the quotient $\frac{F_2}{s}$ and its zero set, we only need the functions $F_i$ to be smooth, but we note throughout that the functions $F_i$ are actually real-analytic.)

 In Section \ref{step2}, we identify $\genusFiveSurface$ as a closed, orientable surface of genus five, which is invariant under $\hat \iota$.
 Furthermore, we identify the $\hat \iota $ action on it, and show $\genusFiveSurface/\hat \iota$ is orientable with genus three.
 The proof of Theorem~\ref{thm1} is then finished by establishing the necessary analytic and Lagrangian properties.